mind-scraper/gofee_modified/README.md

 I modify gofee code (https://gitlab.au.dk/au480665/gofee/-/blob/master/gofee/gofee.py) to make it a little more efficient.

+How to use this modified code: from gofee.gofee_modified import GOFEE

 I add two following input variables.

 estd_tress: float